<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 • Up to three successive frequency conversions could be performed from base-band to carrier frequency.

-• The Ka/Ku frequencies, noise performance of RF components become critically important for closing the link.
+• The Ka/Ku frequencies and noise performance of RF components become critically important for closing the link.

 What's the Difference Between Ka-Band and Ku-Band Systems?